oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-async-sycl/README.md

 # TBB-Async-Sycl Sample
-This sample illustrates how computational kernel can be split for execution between CPU and GPU using TBB Flow Graph asynchronous node and functional node.
-The Flow Graph asynchronous node uses SYCL to implement calculations on GPU while the functional node does CPU part of calculations.
+This sample illustrates how the computational kernel can be split for execution between CPU and GPU using TBB Flow Graph asynchronous node and functional node.
+The Flow Graph asynchronous node uses SYCL to implement GPU calculations while the functional node does the CPU part of calculations.
 This tbb-async-sycl sample code is implemented using C++ and SYCL language for CPU and GPU.
 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04; Windows 10